ENCCS/julia-for-hpda/content/regression.rst

 Exercises
 ---------

-.. exercise:: Formaldehyde example

 Let us illustrate linear regression on real data sets.
 The first dataset comes from the RDatasets package and are data from chemical experiments for the production of formeldyhyde.
 The data columns are ammount of Carbohydrate (ml) and Optical Density of a purple color on a spectrophotometer.

+Sources:

-   Sources: Bennett, N. A. and N. L. Franklin (1954) Statistical Analysis in Chemistry and the Chemical Industry.
-New York: Wiley and McNeil, D. R. (1977) Interactive Data Analysis.
-New York: Wiley.
+  - Bennett, N. A. and N. L. Franklin (1954), Statistical Analysis in Chemistry and the Chemical Industry, New York: Wiley.
+  - McNeil, D. R. (1977), Interactive Data Analysis, New York: Wiley.

+.. exercise:: Formaldehyde example

-   To load and plot the dataset, you can do:
+   To load the dataset, you can do:

    .. code-block:: julia

       using GLM, RDatasets, Plots
       df = dataset("datasets", "Formaldehyde")

    The columns of the dataframe are called `Carb` and `OptDen` for the ammount of Carbohydrate and Optical Density.
    You can plot the data as follows: